-Young Audiences of Northeast Texas is a proud affiliate of Young Audiences Inc., the nation’s largest arts in education learning network, with 30 local affiliates nationwide, five of which are right here in Texas.
+Young Audiences of Northeast Texas is a 501c3 organization and proud affiliate of Young Audiences Inc., the nation’s largest arts in education learning network, with 30 local affiliates nationwide, five of which are right here in Texas.
 Since our start in ’97, we have been dedicated to bringing quality arts-in-education experiences into northeast Texas schools.
-We have a roster of teaching artists who provide performances, workshops and residencies in visual art, performing and theater arts, music and the literary arts.
+We have a roster of teaching artists who provide performances, workshops, and residencies in visual art, performing and theater arts, music and the literary arts.

 Young Audiences of Northeast Texas provides:

 - Opportunities for schools, communities, educators and families to engage in the Arts together.

 - Programs for all age groups and curriculums.

 - Study guides for each performance to maximize the connection between the program and school curriculum.

 - Highly trained artists to engage students in diverse programs.